June 5, 2026

 Is SOC 2 certification enough for vendor due diligence?

-No. A SOC 2 report is necessary but not sufficient.
-It confirms a vendor has documented its controls and submitted to independent review.
-It does not confirm those controls operate today against current threats.
-Pair it with continuous external monitoring of the vendor’s attack surface, KEV exposure, patch cadence, and credential leakage.
+No. A SOC 2 report is necessary but not sufficient for vendor due diligence.
+It confirms a vendor has documented controls and submitted to independent review, a procurement floor and nothing more.
+It does not substitute for continuous external monitoring of the vendor’s attack surface, KEV exposure, patch cadence, and credential leakage.

 What does SOC 2 compliance actually prove?

 SOC 2 is an attestation, not a certification.
-A licensed CPA firm examined a defined set of controls over a defined period, and reported that those controls were designed and (for Type II) operating effectively.
+A licensed CPA firm examined a defined set of controls over a defined period, graded against the five AICPA Trust Services Criteria (security, availability, processing integrity, confidentiality, privacy), and reported that those controls were designed and (for Type II) operating effectively.
 It does not prove the controls are operating today, that all critical systems were in scope, or that the auditor was rigorous.
 The AICPA itself acknowledged in 2026 that some firms are issuing template reports inconsistent with the standard.

 What’s the difference between a SOC 2 audit and continuous security monitoring?